 Originally Posted on: azcentral

-A local civil-rights organization on Wednesday filed a lawsuit to end Arpaio’s trademark workplace raids, an often-touted law-enforcement effort that has led to the arrests of hundreds of immigrant workers since 2008.
+A local civil-rights organization on Wednesday filed a lawsuit to end Arpaio’s trademark workplace raids.
+This often-touted law-enforcement effort has led to the arrests of hundreds of immigrant workers since 2008.

 The laws, which prohibit “taking (the) identity of another person or entity” and “aggravated taking (the) identity of another person or entity,” are class-four and class-three felonies, respectively.

 To date, Arpaio’s Criminal Employment Squad has conducted 83 operations and netted 782 suspects.
 Although suspects are arrested under state identity theft and forgery laws, plaintiffs say the raids are thinly veiled efforts to promote a larger political agenda.

 “Their enforcement campaign has separated breadwinners from their families, suppressed workers’ rights, eroded the social fabric of the community, and ultimately harmed many U.S. citizens as well as immigrants,” the complaint reads.